-Ms. Ambrosino said the Housing Trust almost met their goal for the year in the second quarter alone and has several down payment assistance loans in the pipeline; the goal for this same program this year is to serve a minimum of seven households.
-She asked Ms. Martinez if the goal to serve a minimum of 10 households in 2016-17 is realistic based on the projections
+Ms. Ambrosino said the Housing Trust did a great job in the second quarter and had several down payment assistance loans and the goal for this same program this year is to serve a minimum of seven households.
+She asked Ms. Martinez if the goal to serve a minimum of 10 households is realistic.